ethereum/go-ethereum/docs/_interface/consensus-clients.md

 ## Validators

-After The Merge, miners are n longer responsible for securing the Ethereum blockchain.
+After The Merge, miners are no longer responsible for securing the Ethereum blockchain.
 Instead, this becomes the responsibility of validators that have staked at least 32 ETH into a deposit contract and run validator software.
-Each of the consensus clients have their own validator software that is described in detail on their respective documentation.
+Each of the consensus clients have their own validator software that is described in detail in their respective documentation.
 The easiest way to handle staking and validator key generation is to use the Ethereum Foundation [Staking Launchpad][launchpad-link].

 ## Using Geth

 After the merge, Geth will follow the head of the chain via its connection to the consensus client.
 However, Geth is still the portal for users to send transactions to Ethereum.
 Overall, Geth will not change very much from a user-perspective.
-The Geth Javascript console is still available for this purpose, and the majority of the [JSON-RPC-API](/docs/rpc/server) will remain available via web3js or HTTP requests with commands as json payloads.
+The Geth Javascript console is still available for this purpose, and the majority of the [JSON-RPC API](/docs/rpc/server) will remain available via web3js or HTTP requests with commands as json payloads.
 These options are explained in more detail on the
 [Javascript Console page](/docs/interface/javascript-console).
 The Javascript console can be started using the following command in a separate terminal (assuming Geth's IPC file is saved in `datadir`):